perldude/perldude/README.md

 Listening to music and watching movies are two of my favorite activities.
 There is an actual iPod on my desk connected to speakers.
-I enjoy different types of music but, deep down, I am quite the metal-head.🤘 I am overrun with music CDs and look forward to [Bandcamp Fridays](https://isitbandcampfriday.com) each month.
+I enjoy different types of music but, deep down, I am quite the metal-head.🤘 I am overrun with music CDs (and am in the process of [selling them](https://www.discogs.com/seller/hondo77/profile )) and look forward to [Bandcamp Fridays](https://isitbandcampfriday.com) each month.
 I have a lot of iTunes movies because I don't want to be overrun with Blu-rays.
 And vinyl just sucks.